xh125/LVCSH/README.md

    outdir        = "./"
    methodsh      = "FSSH"
    lit_gmnvkq    = 0.0    ! in unit of meV
-   lit_ephonon   = 10.0    ! in unit of meV
+   lit_ephonon   = 0.0    ! in unit of meV
+   eps_acustic   = 5.0    ! in unit of cm-1
    lfeedback     = .true.
    lehpairsh     = .true.
    !lelecsh       = .true.